sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-static-content/how-to-edit-pages/index.md

 contain more detailed information for a Section.
 Each Block is made up of different fields like media, titles, text, and call to action.

-The default landing page in a TNS marketplace Test environment has different type of Sections that will help you get an idea of what is possible with Pages.
+The default landing page in a New Sharetribe marketplace Test environment has different type of Sections that will help you get an idea of what is possible with Pages.